Santhoshpsps/Simon-Game/README.md

-Hop that will help to make a game.
+Hope that will help to make a game.